 The picturesque neighbourhood of Kim Jetty as seen from the public area at its other end

-Like fingers jut into the sea, Clan Jetties line the waterfront of Georgetown and build a community that existed for over a hundred years now, witnessing and contributing to the growth of Penang port.
+Like fingers jut into the sea, Clan Jetties in Penang line the waterfront in Georgetown and build a community that existed for over a hundred years now, witnessing and contributing to the growth of Penang port.

 A tourist taking a picture of himself

 Clan Jetties came into existence in the 19th century when Chinese Hokkien immigrants living in Malaysia, with common surnames and relation, came together and started a community in the waterfront.

 The area expanded in the following decades, particularly during the early 20th century as a result of immigration and with the jetty residents inviting more relatives from China.

 A man finding some personal space inside his porch, as waves upon waves of tourist pour in

 As typical of early Chinese immigration and settlement patterns, clansmen in different jetties tended to band together while mastering different skills.
 The jetty residents namely the Ongs, Lims, Chews, and Lees capitalised on their locations at the shorefront and offered shuttle and cargo service for the bigger ships in the sea.
 Tan, Yeohs and Yoays clans, on the other hand, got involved in charcoal and firewood trading.